-If you are not automatically presumed to be disabled under the disability listing for peripheral neuropathies, the SSA will assess your residual functional capacity (RFC).
+If you are not automatically found to be disabled under the disability listing for peripheral neuropathy, the SSA will assess your residual functional capacity (RFC).
 Your RFC is the most that you can do in performing basic work tasks.
-Depending on how much you can walk, lift, and carry, you'll be given an RFC for medium work, light work, or sedentary work.
+Depending on how long you can walk and stand, and how much you can lift and carry, you'll be given an RFC for medium work, light work, or sedentary work.

-With CMT disease, you could have difficulty walking due to a bilateral foot drop, and you would commonly have pain after extended walking and standing.
-As such, the SSA may determine your RFC to be the "full range of sedentary work."
-Unless you are older in age, a sedentary work level would mean that you not disabled, because there are plenty of easy, unskilled sedentary jobs.
+With CMT disease, you would commonly have pain after extended walking and standing, and you might have difficulty walking due to a bilateral foot drop.
+As such, the SSA may determine your RFC to be for sedentary work.
+Unless you are older in age, a sedentary work level would mean that you are not disabled, because there are plenty of simple, unskilled sedentary jobs.

 But you can try to prove, at your disability appeal hearing, that you can't actually do a full range of sedentary work.
 The following could help you prove that you can't do sedentary work: